 - Due diligence paper.
 This is a more detailed review, risk assessment and recommendation, which is prepared for the Compliance Committee for approval and may be shared with the University.
-The only gifts requiring a formal due diligence paper are those referred to Compliance Committee and/or which are £500,000 or above, or any instances where the Executive Director perceives there to be an issue, plus those that are highlighted as needing a formal paper by staff (following the basic due diligence review).
+The only gifts requiring a formal due diligence paper are those referred to Compliance Committee and/or which are £500,000 or above, or any instances where the Director of Advancement perceives there to be an issue, plus those that are highlighted as needing a formal paper by staff (following the basic due diligence review).

 A due diligence review can be requested at any time.
 For a donor giving a series of smaller gifts that, in time, exceed £500,000, there is no formal trigger point at which the due diligence process should commence.
-Rather, it is the responsibility of the Development Trust to monitor cumulative giving and exercise judgement regarding the need for formal review.
+Rather, it is the responsibility of the Development Trust SCIO to monitor cumulative giving and exercise judgement regarding the need for formal review.

 All potential donations over £500,000, and any at other levels with the potential to give rise to significant public interest, should be referred to the Compliance Committee for consideration before substantial work is undertaken or before any commitments are made.
 For donations of £1,000,000 and above, any gifts approved by the Compliance Committee must then be referred to the University.
 The Compliance Committee may also refer to the University any gifts below £1,000,000 that are considered to present a significant risk.
 The Vice Chancellor is a member of the Compliance Committee.
 Any referral to the University is expected to involve the Vice Chancellor or the Vice Chancellor’s nominee in the decision process.
 The University’s decision on whether to accept a potential donation shall be respected by the Trust.